bvucode/Crosvm-on-android/README.md

 Connection closed by {ip_address} or  error: kex_exchange_identification: Connection closed by remote host

-solution:install openssh-server or make linux distro with openssh-server
+solution: install openssh-server or make linux distro with openssh-server